cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 ---

 I'm a software engineer at heart.
-Consequently, a big chunk of my world revolves around solving problems with code.
+Consequently, a big chunk of my time revolves around writing code to solve problems.
-Lately, though, I've found myself avoiding the code writing labor (and everything else in text format).
+Lately, though, I've found myself putting aside the code-writing labor and everything else that involves text generation format.
-I consider writing as one of the most gratifying activities (once the written piece is done, of course).
+Still, I consider writing one of the most gratifying activities (especially once it is finished, of course).
 So what has changed?
 I've even lost interest in looking at ~~poorly written~~ new API documentation.
 I'm perceiving books, articles, and even tweets as too large and/or out of focus.
-Googling and reading Q&A threads in StackOverflow is less appealing than what it used to be.
+Googling and reading Q&A threads in StackOverflow are less appealing than what they used to be.
-Definitely something is happening to me, and it's not just the usual slump.
+Definitely, something is happening to me, and it's not just the usual slump.
 But at the same time, it looks like my ~~laziness~~ efficiency has increased considerably.
 Contradictory, uhm?
-After giving it some thought, I'm starting to understand what's going on: I'm **transitioning into a prompter**!
+After giving it some thought, I'm starting to understand what's going on: I'm **transitioning** into a prompt engineer!
 Let me tell you what it is about.

 <figure class="jb_picture">